mfouda/epsilon/docs/solver.rst

-:math:`A_i^TA_i = \alpha I`, a scalar matrix, which can be handled by any proximal operator); it is the responsibility of the compiler to ensure that the prox-affine problem has been put in the required form such that these evaluations map to efficient implementations from the proximal operator library.
+:math:`A_i^TA_i = \alpha I`, a scalar matrix, which can be handled by any proximal operator); it is the responsibility of the compiler to ensure that the prox-affine problem has been put in the required form such that these evaluations map to efficient implementations from the `proximal operator library <proximal_operators.html>`_.